In Australia, trucker Pat Quid (Stacy Keach, The Long Riders) teams up with a hitchhiker (Jamie Lee Curtis, Halloween) to capture a serial killer.

 Stacy Keach is perfect as the average man confronted with extraordinary circumstances.
 Keach’s Quid is a flawed, but very likable person.
 It’s a reactive character and Keach is especially good at acting with his eyes.

-Jamie Lee Curtis is “Hitch” (another clever homage to Hitchcock), Keach’s unlikely sidekick (she’s Grace Kelly to Keach’s Jimmy Stewart).
-Keach and Curtis have great chemistry and it is fun to see them reinvent the Master of Suspense’s traditional hero & heroine.
+Jamie Lee Curtis is “Hitch” (another homage to The Master of Suspense), Keach’s unlikely sidekick (she’s Grace Kelly to Keach’s Jimmy Stewart).
+Keach and Curtis have great chemistry and it is fun to see them reinvent Hitchcock’s traditional hero & heroine.
 Grant Page (Stunt Rock) is simply terrifying as the vicious serial killer (Page was also the stunt coordinator).
 And the grungy pooch is a scene-stealer!

 Conclusions & Final Thoughts:

 Watching it late at night, I felt like I had taken a ride down the subconscious of the Aussie landscape (I’ve never been to Australia — it’s on my bucket list, though).
 The fact that the ride was filled with humor and thrills made it all the sweeter.
-Anyhow, Road Games is a minimalist and fun thriller, tailor-made for Hitchcock aficionados.
-P.S.
-The Anchor Bay DVD (R1) contains a nice 20-minute documentary titled, Kangaroo Hitchcock: The Making of Road Games.
+Anyhow, Road Games is a minimalist and fun thriller (scary & funny), tailor-made for Hitchcock aficionados.
+Highly recommended!
 Color, 101 minutes, Rated PG.